 The Erau is traditional, biennial cultural festival taking place in Tenggarong, Kalimantan to celebrate the Sultan of Kutai Kartanegara coronation.
-After the reign of the Sultanate ended in the mid 20th century, the people of the region kept celebrating the ceremony to preserve their traditions.
+After the reign of the Sultanate ended in the mid 20th century, the people of the region continued celebrating the ceremony to preserve their traditions.

-The traditional Robo - Robo ceremony which literally translates into Wednesday is from the town of Mempawah, West Kalimantan.
-Held on the last week of Syafar Islamic month, it commemorates the arrival of the founder of Mempawah kingdom, Opu Daeng Manambon from Matan Kingdom to Mempawah Kingdom on a water vessel some 270 years ago.
-Some people also celebrate this day to avert disasters as they believe Syafar is the month of tragedies.
+The traditional Robo - Robo ceremony, which translates into Wednesday, is from Mempawah, West Kalimantan.
+Held on the last week of Syafar Islamic month, it commemorates the arrival of the founder of Mempawah kingdom, Opu Daeng Manambon, from the Matan Kingdom to the Mempawah Kingdom on a water vessel some 270 years ago.

 Chinese New Year celebrated in Indonesia is known as Imlek.
 Brought by the Chinese immigrants, they still practise the traditions handed down by their ancestors.

-Traditional Boat RaceTraditional boat races in the provincial capital of Banjarmasin celebrate Indonesia Independence Day (Hari Proklamasi) on August, 17.
-Locally, known as Lomba perahu jukung traditional, colourfully decorated boats race down the Martapura River cheered by enthusiastic crowds.
+Traditional boat races in the provincial capital of Banjarmasin celebrate Indonesia Independence Day (Hari Proklamasi) on August 17th.
+Locally known as Lomba perahu jukung, traditional, colourful boats race down the Martapura River cheered by enthusiastic crowds.